jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ### Take this agent online when in demand, and offline when idle
 In this mode, Jenkins will bring this agent online if there is demand, i.e. there are queued builds which meet the following criteria:
-* They have been in the queue for at least the specified In demand delay time period
+* They have been in the queue for at least the specified *In demand delay time period*
 * They can be executed by this agent (e.g. have a matching label expression)

 This agent will be taken offline if:
 * There are no active builds running on this agent
-* This agent has been idle for at least the specified Idle delay time period
+* This agent has been idle for at least the specified *Idle delay time period*

 ![](images/availability-on-demand.png)

 ## Integration with SSH Credentials Plugin
-this plugin is now integrated with the [SSH Credentials Plugin](https://plugins.jenkins.io/ssh-credentials).
+This plugin is now integrated with the [SSH Credentials Plugin](https://plugins.jenkins.io/ssh-credentials).
 This changes how slaves are configured.
 The Node configuration is simplified, e.g. you now just have a Credentials drop down listing all the "Global" and "System" scoped credentials.